Getting Your Life Back With Low Vision Glasses In The State of New Jersey & The Philadelphia Area

-Additionally, when worn for extended periods, the glasses can also help reduce eye fatigue.
-The Prismatic reading glasses help to improve convergence and minimize eye strain.
-If you need help with reading, our Low Vision optometrist, , will fit the right prismatic reading glasses for you.
+Additionally, when worn for extended periods, the glasses can help reduce eye fatigue.
+The prismatic reading glasses help improve convergence and minimize eye strain.
+If you need help with reading, our Low Vision specialist will fit the right prismatic reading glasses for you.

 Side-Vision Awareness Glasses (SVAG) was designed to assist people suffering from side vision loss or hemianopsia.
 It is an effective optical field expansion device that can help patients missing part of their visual field to expand their awareness of objects in their path, enhancing peripheral vision.

 SVAG feature a higher ABBE value.
 This helps to reduce distracting color aberrations seen by other lenses.
 SVAG also have the most extensive viewing area, thus, allowing better field awareness.
 These glasses feature more aesthetic lenses that are well suited for walking, reading, making out faces, etc. Many patients have successfully used these to drive.